OneDrive guide for enterprises

 |Size of organization||Deployment tools used||Management|

-Client and app requirements.
-Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync clients and the iOS and Android mobile apps.
+System requirements.
+Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
 With that in mind, OneDrive is available for most operating systems and browsers and requires minimal hardware.
-For a full list of client and app requirements for using OneDrive, see OneDrive system requirements.
+For a full list of system requirements for using OneDrive, see OneDrive system requirements.

 When deploying any new technology, there's always an ideal process to follow to ensure that you deploy it correctly.
 This section covers the high-level planning and deployment steps to help ensure that your OneDrive deployment is successful.